booboo-at-gluga-de/TLS4Developers_Workshop/LETSENCRYPT_MINI_HOWTO.md

            - Alternatively get a cerfificate form your preferred CA. At https://letsencrypt.org/ you can get one for free.
      ```

    * Within the retrieval process there is a point where it asks you to add a random string under a certain URL.
-Please add it there before you continue.
+Please add it there (on the webserver machine) before you continue.
 This content can be removed immediatelly after you successfully retrieved the certificate.

-   * Now you can make the DNS for `exercise.jumpingcrab.com` point to the IP of your playground machine (as you need it for the exercises).
+   * Now you can make the DNS for `exercise.jumpingcrab.com` point to the IP address of your playground machine (as you need it for the exercises).